Rome, Sorrento & Sicily11 days

 Sun like the Roman Emperors did on the Isle of Capri

 A day trip takes you from Sorrento across the Bay of Naples to the famed Isle of Capri, whose magnificent beaches have been celebrated ever since the days of the early Roman emperors.
 You’ll travel around the island by boat (weather permitting) or take a minibus to the hidden village of Anacapri, located at the summit of the island.
-Explore the winding streets and white houses of its historical center before traveling by boat back to the mainland.
-Return to Sorrento, where you might wish to attend our optional Tarantella Dinner and Show, featuring local cuisine and a lively performance highlighting the tarantella, a mesmerizing Italian folk dance.
+Explore the winding streets and white houses of its historical center before travelling by boat back to the mainland.
+Return to Sorrento, where you might wish to join an optional dinner and wine tasting set in a rustic farmhouse.

 Rome3 nights - hotel info